Explanations » B1+ Grammar Explanations » Future continuous, future perfect

 Actions finished in the future

-We use the future perfect for actions that will be finished before certain time in the future.
+We use the future perfect for actions that will be finished before a certain time in the future.

 • By 2050, researchers will have found a cure for cancer.